-Using the mouse together with the modifier key CONTROL (Linux, Windows) or COMMAND (Mac OS X) exposes formal content via tooltips and/or hyperlinks (see also $\S 3.5$).
+Using the mouse together with the modifier key CONTROL (Linux, Windows) or COMMAND (macOS) exposes formal content via tooltips and/or hyperlinks (see also $\S3.5$ ).
 Output (in popups etc.) may be explored recursively, using the same techniques as in the editor source buffer.